visgl/loaders.gl/modules/gltf/docs/api-reference/gltf-loader.md

 }
 ```

-For details on the extra fields added to the returned data structure, see [post processing](docs/api-reference/post-process-gltf).
+However, the objects inside these arrays will have been pre-processed to simplify usage.
+For details on changes and extra fields added to the various glTF objects, see [post processing](docs/api-reference/post-process-gltf).

-### With Post Processing
+### Without Post Processing

-By setting `gltf.postProcess` to `false`, a "pure" gltf data structure will be returned, with binary buffers provided as an `ArrayBuffer` array.
+By setting `gltf.postProcess` to `false`, an unprocessed glTF/GLB data structure will be returned, with binary buffers provided as an `ArrayBuffer` array.

 ```json
 {